Degree three cohomology of function fields of surfaces: Introduction

-We observe that if $k$ is a global field of positive characteristic $p \neq 2$ and $F$ a function field in one variable over $k$, $F$ is a $C_3$ field and every quadratic form in 9 variables over $F$ has a non-trivial zero.
-In particular every element in $H^3(F, ~\mu_2)$ is a symbol.
-In this paper, we prove that if $l$ is a prime not equal to $p$ and $F$ contains a primitive $l^{th}$ root of unity, then every element in $H^3(F, ~\mu_l)$ is a symbol.
-If $F$ is the function field of a curve over a p-adic field $k$ with $p \neq l$, a local-global principle for elements of $H^3(F, ~\mu_l)$ in terms of symbols in $H^2(F, ~\mu_l)$ with respect to discrete valuations of $F$ is proved in ([PS2]).
-The main idea in this paper is to extend this local-global principle to the setting where $k$ is a global field of positive characteristic.
-Surprisingly this local global principle is equivalent to the vanishing of certain unramified cohomology groups of 3-folds over finite fields.
+We observe that if $k$ is a global field of positive characteristic $p \neq 2$ and $F$ a function field in one variable over $k$, $F$ is a $C_3$ field and hence every quadratic form in 9 variables over $F$ has a non-trivial zero.
+In particular every element in $H^3(F, ~\mu_2^{\otimes 3})$ is a symbol.
+In this paper, we prove that if $l$ is a prime not equal to $p$ and $F$ contains a primitive $l^{th}$ root of unity, then every element in $H^3(F, ~\mu_l^{\otimes 3})$ is a symbol.
+The main result of this paper is the following local-global principle (\ref{local-global-ps2}, \ref{local-global-ff2}) which is a key ingredient in the proof that every element in $H^3(F, ~\mu_l^{\otimes 3})$ is a symbol.